 What is funded early education?

 This is also known as funded childcare, early learning or pre-school education.
-This allows children to play, learn and be supported by qualified Early Years professionals at a registered day nursery, pre-school playgroup or with a childminder.
+This allows children to play, learn and be supported by qualified Early Years professionals at a registered day nursery, school nursery class, pre-school playgroup or with a childminder.

-All children no matter their family circumstances are entitled to funded early education (childcare) from the term after their third Birthday up until they start school full time.
+All children no matter their family circumstances are entitled to 15 hours funded early education (childcare) from the term after their third birthday up until they start school full time.
+Eligible working parents are entitled to up to 30 hours funded childcare.

 The table below shows when your child will start their early education: